Jubatian/rrpge-spec/specs/acc_arch.rst

 ------------------------------------------------------------------------------

-When the row is complete, the original values of the source and destination pointers are incremented by the contents of the appropriate post-add registers, and are used to start the next row.
-These increments happen in all modes.
+When the row is complete, if the selected blit mode uses those, the original values (as they were before starting the row) of Pointer X and Pointer Y are incremented by the contents of the appropriate post-add registers, and are used to start the next row.

-Note that intermediate increments (described in "Source offset calculation") performed during the blit are all discarded.
+Note that intermediate increments performed during the output of the row are discarded.

+The Destination pointer and the Count are also incremented by the respective post-add in modes where these are appropriate.